 Illnesses carried by ticks, mosquitos, and other vectors are also expected to increase as the warming weather allows these carriers to move into new geographic regions, expanding their range.
-Infection rates for Lyme disease (spread by ticks) could rise, and other viruses, like West Nile, could appear in the local mosquito population.
+Infection rates for Lyme disease (spread by ticks) could rise, and other viruses, like West Nile, could appear in the local mosquito population.5

 Climate change will also impact air quality.
 In Cincinnati, major sources of poor air quality include ozone and small particulate matter (PM 2.5).
 Hot sunny days with stagnant air accelerate ground-level ozone production, which can increase the amount of particulate matter present.
+Exposure to

-Exposure to these pollutants can cause or exacerbate health conditions like respiratory and cardiovascular diseases, aggravated asthma, and other chronic illnesses, leading, in some instances, to premature death.
+Rising temperatures and an increased frequency and severity of storms will cause major impacts these pollutants can cause or exacerbate health conditions like respiratory and cardiovascular diseases, aggravated asthma, and other chronic illnesses, leading, in some instances, to premature death.6